Getting started

 1. Ensure you have access

 To work with our services you need access to the system - more specifically a server URL, a DataSetId and an API Key.
-These are both retrieved via My Relewise.
-Navigate to Settings -> Developer Settings, and copy both the Dataset ID and the API key.
+These are all retrieved via My Relewise.
+Navigate to Administration -> API Keys, and copy the Dataset ID, the Server URL, and the API key.

-We recommend that you have access to the site yourself, so you can see live API calls along with other helpful information about your live API calls there.
+We recommend that you have access to the MyRelewise interface yourself, so you can see live API calls along with other helpful information about your live API calls there.
 To gain access to MyRelewise, simply reach out to us and request access.

 A Note on API Keys